-Dear Mrs Harding,
+Dear Mr Dumbrell,

-WSCC/062/16/NH: Recycling, Recovery and Renewable Energy Facility and Ancillary Infrastructure.
+WSCC/015/18/NH: Recycling, Recovery and Renewable Energy Facility and Ancillary Infrastructure.
 Former Wealden Brickworks, Langhurstwood Road, Horsham, West Sussex, RH12 4QD

-This is the formal response of the Sussex branch of the Campaign to Protect Rural England (CPRE Sussex) to the above application.
+This is the second formal response of the Sussex branch of the Campaign to Protect Rural England (CPRE Sussex) to the above application and should be considered alongside our representation of 4th April by Dr Roger Smith, CPRE Sussex Trustee.
 CPRE Sussex works to promote the beauty, tranquillity and diversity of the Sussex countryside by encouraging the sustainable use of land and other natural resources in town and country.
 We encourage appropriate and sustainable land use, farming, woodland and biodiversity policies and practice to improve the well-being of rural communities.

-In summary, CPRE Sussex objects to this application on the grounds of being at odds with the prevailing landscape character of the locality of the site, visual impact and loss of tranquillity, with consequent failure to comply with Policies W11, W12 and W19, and therefore Policy W10, of the West Sussex Waste Local Plan and Policies 25, 26 and 32 of the Horsham District Planning Framework, and there being no material considerations that indicate a decision other than in accordance with the development plan.
+In summary, CPRE Sussex acknowledges the changes in the design and form of the proposed complex from that the subject of the previous application (WSCC/062/16/NH), but still objects to this application on the grounds of being at odds with the prevailing landscape character of the locality of the site, visual impact and loss of tranquillity, with consequent failure to comply with Policies W11, W12 and W19, and therefore Policy W10, of the West Sussex Waste Local Plan and Policies 25, 26 and 32 of the Horsham District Planning Framework, and there being no material considerations that indicate a decision other than in accordance with the development plan.